misterbuckley/vim-oracle/README.md

 ## Commands

-- `:VimOracle` - Open interactive AI prompt
+- `:VimOracle` - Open interactive AI prompt or send current prompt window
 - `:VimOraclePrompt {text}` - Send direct prompt to AI tool
+- `:VimOraclePromptWindow` - Open a scratch buffer for editing a prompt
+- `:VimOracleSend` - Send the contents of the current prompt window

 ## Default Mappings